YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/errors/data_validation_error.rst

-YCPPDataValidationError
+YDataValidationError
 =======================

-.. cpp:class:: ydk::path::YCPPDataValidationError : public YCPPCoreError
+.. cpp:class:: ydk::path::YDataValidationError : public YCoreError

     Exception that encapsulates the validation errors on a data tree.